 “How did you find me?”

 “The rabbit.”
-This time she didn’t compel him to speak.
-“I was chasing a rabbit and it led me here.”
-He sounded like an imbecile, but her petal mouth blossomed in a genuine smile.
+This time she didn’t have to compel him to speak.
+“I was chasing a rabbit and it led me back here.”
+He sounded like an imbecile, but her petal mouth blossomed in a genuine smile that made his legs feel filled with water.

 “I was unaware your kind remembered the old lore.
 This is elder wood, capable of breaking even some of our most powerful spells.
 Though your dress is strange to me I take it you are a woodsman?”